Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Related Works

 \subsection{Black-box Adversarial Attack and Transferability}

 Black-box adversarial attacks and their transferability have gained significant attention in recent years due to the vulnerability of machine-learning models to adversarial samples~\cite{wang2021feature, zhu2022toward, sadrizadeh2023transfool, dong2021query}.
 Compared with the white-box adversarial attack~\cite{goodfellow2014explaining, wang2023iterative}, the black-box attack assuming no knowledge about the target model is a harder setting to study adversarial transferability.
 In the transfer-based black-box setting, the text adversarial attack methods: Bert-attack~\cite{li2020bert}, PWWS~\cite{jin2020bert}, GBDA~\cite{guo2021gradient}, and image adversarial attack methods: MI-FGSM~\cite{dong2018boosting}, TI-FGSM~\cite{dong2019evading}, SI-NI-FGSM~\cite{lin2019nesterov}, C-GSP~\cite{yang2022boosting} and~\cite{li2021adversarial, gao2021push}, generate adversarial samples on surrogate models at a white-box setting to attack other target models, even when the attacker has no access to the target model's architecture, gradients, or parameters.
+Among them, LPM~\cite{wei2023boosting} posits that model-specific discriminative regions contribute significantly to overfitting on the source model.
+To address this, it employs a differential evolutionary algorithm to identify a patch-wise binary mask.
+This mask is used to drop out image patches associated with these model-specific regions, thereby enhancing the transferability of adversarial examples.
 However, given the complexity of multimodal data, traditional transfer-based strategies against vision-only models, designed for single-modal data, fall short in effectively perturbing the alignment between text and image features in VLP models.
 Crafting multimodal adversarial samples with high transferability thus presents a significant challenge.